Hobart, Tasmania &

 $2,490 per person twin share / $890 single supplement

 Price includes flight to and from Hobart, airport shuttle, accommodation, all breakfasts & dinners and all entries as per itinerary

-Day 1 Nina and the airport shuttle will transfer you to Sydney Airport for your flight to Hobart where Warwick will be waiting to take you to the four star Fountainside Hotel for a 6 night stay.
+Day 1 Holly and the airport shuttles will transfer you to Sydney Airport for your flight to Hobart where Scott will be waiting to take you to the four star Fountainside Hotel for a 6 night stay.